ProgramFan/vim-config/vim-polyglot/README.md

 > One to rule them all, one to find them, one to bring them all and in the darkness bind them.

 - It **won't affect your startup time**, as scripts are loaded only on demand\*.
-- It **installs and updates 100+ times faster** than 100+ packages it consist of.
+- It **installs and updates 100+ times faster** than 100+ packages it consists of.
-- Solid syntax and indentation support.
+- Solid syntax and indentation support (other features skipped).
 Only the best language packs.
 - All unnecessary files are ignored (like enormous documentation from php support).
 - No support for esoteric languages, only most popular ones (modern too, like `slim`).
 - Each build is tested by automated vimrunner script on CI.
 See `spec` directory.

-\*To be completely honest, concatenated `ftdetect` script takes around `3ms` to load.
+\*To be completely honest, concatenated `ftdetect` script takes up to `17ms` to load.

 ## Installation